RajasekarSribalan/OO-Analysis-Design/README.md

 Package : designexamples/src/main/java/com/designexamples/searchguitar/

-What will we learn fromt this design?
+What will we learn from this design?
   1.Use Enums instead of using String comparisons.
   2.Enums for Type safety and value safety
+  3.Use Encapsulation to group your application into logical parts (refer GuitarSpec class and its behaviour)